winningproduct/learn-portal/models/8-optimize/log-indexing-and-analysis.md

 The types of logs you should collect mainly depends on your intentions with it.
 You should determine what types of logs you should extract from which source, as you can’t store them all.
 It will cost more to store a large amount of data and will also need more resources to perform analytics.

-For instance, for your application servers you won’t need event logs(as it generates a high volume of data on normal operations), but you would need the availability logs(to identify the faults that would impact the availability and stability of the system) and audit logs(to investigate unapproved activities).
+For instance, for your application servers, you won’t need event logs(as it generates a high volume of data on normal operations), but you would need the availability logs(to identify the faults that would impact the availability and stability of the system) and audit logs(to investigate unapproved activities).

 #### (2) Determine how to collect and process log data
-Log files are often scattered across many systems in your production environment in variety of forms.
-Having all logs in one place in a unified form would make log analysis much effective and efficient.

-Therefore, in determining how to gather and process log data, it’s important to pay attention to following.
+In determining how to gather and process log data, it’s important to pay attention to following.

-- **Need centralized log aggregation** - Need to collect and aggregate all the logs into a centralized location (with logical separation).
+- **Need centralized log aggregation** - Log files are often scattered across many systems in your production environment in variety of forms.
+Thus need to collect and aggregate all the logs into a centralized location (with logical separation).
 Then all the log data will be available in one place for analysis.

 - **Need to clean, parse and transform log data** - Logs that come from different sources are in different formats.
-There can also be some unstructured logs and incomplete logs with missing values among them.
+Also there can be some unstructured logs and incomplete logs with missing values among them.

-    Therefore, the received log data would need some cleaning, pre-processing and transformation (filter out unnecessary log records, apply defaults to missing values in incomplete log records, convert unstructured log data to structured format, transform log data into a unified output format etc.).
+    Therefore, the received log data would need some cleaning, pre-processing and transformation to turn into a unified form(filter out unnecessary log records, apply defaults to missing values in incomplete log records, convert unstructured log data to structured format, transform log data into a unified output format etc.).

 - **Use a Log Collector to collect logs** - The recommended approach for collecting logs is to use a log collector tool(Logstash, Filebeat , Logagent, Fluentd etc.), so that you will be able to configure and customize what kind of information you want to collect.
 With this approach, you can leave out redundant data and ensure that you gather only the relevant information.
 You should also consider the EPS (Events Per Second) of each device in configuring.
 Your log collector tool should also be able to keep up with this speed.